deconst/deploy/README.md

 # deploy

 This is an Ansible playbook that deploys Deconst onto a cluster.
+You'll need at least Ansible 1.9.0.1.

 ## Running